Recommended reading

 That’s why this ever-growing list is compiled as a resource for myself and for students and educators looking for insights on the craft, the practice, and the ethics of journalistic writing (and writing more broadly).

-As much as possible, I will share stories here which are free to access, plus a few great journalism films.
+As much as possible, I will share stories here which are free to access, plus a few great journalism films and books.
+Each article, film or book here is a piece which impressed and inspired me in some way.

 Journalists get it wrong, offend the public, and invite scrutiny on themselves.
-We should embrace the opportunity to talk about our failings and our disagreements with readers, as these pieces do.
+We should embrace the opportunity to talk about our failings, ethical dilemmas, and our disagreements with readers, as these pieces do.

 Masterful writing

-Not every article needs to be a work of beautiful prose, but these pieces are.
+Not every article needs to have beautiful prose, but these pieces do.

 Investigative reporting

-Great investigative pieces uncover corruption and backroom deals; reveal the dynamics of power and privilege; clear confusion from contentious public debates; and enlighten everyone who reads them.
-They are perhaps the most important kind of reporting that journalists can do.
-They also tend to be the hardest.
+Great investigative pieces uncover corruption and backroom deals, reveal the structures of power and clear confusion from contentious public debates.
+They are perhaps the most important kind of reporting that journalists can do, and they also tend to be the hardest.

 Editorial writing

-The best editorials, like those below, express the passion and direct calls for change that journalists must restrain themselves in sharing through their reporting.
+The best editorials, like those below, express passion and direct calls for change.
 An editorial is a journalist’s chance to plant their flag, sketch out what really matters, highlight nuance and directly advocate for the common good.

 Follow-up reporting